-6. Core Systems Revival Underpinning all the digital transformation strategies highlighted on the previous pages is the need to modernize your insurance core systems.
+6. Core systems revival Underpinning all the digital transformation strategies highlighted on the previous pages is the need to modernize your insurance core systems.
 Before insurers can build their future, they must address their past.
-Replacing legacy enterprise software in favor of cloudnative platforms is crucial to unlocking your company's digital potential.
-Why You Can't Ignore the Core In general - and not only in insurance - technology is not the primary roadblock to transformation.
+Replacing legacy enterprise software in favor of cloud-native platforms is crucial to unlocking your company's digital potential.
+Why you can't ignore the core In general - and not only in insurance - technology is not the primary roadblock to transformation.
 Odds are the technology to achieve your digital ambitions already exists.
 The reality is people drive change.
 And finding talented individuals to work with outdated systems is not easy.
 Insurers that opt to delay core system renewals will struggle as a dwindling pool of tech talent spends its energy keeping outdated systems running instead of focusing on transformative projects A modern coretech solution drives innovation and enables insurers to beat the competition to market with transformative experiences.
 Technologies like low-code tooling and robotic process automation, in particular, put more capabilities into the hands of those closest to the business.
 By enabling business teams to innovate without significant custom code development, software development projects have the potential to finish up to 10 times faster than traditional methods.

-Why Cloud and SaaS are Critical to the Future of Insurance Revitalizing core systems is a massive endeavor, but the good news is that solutions to support this process have become easier to deploy and more cost efficient in the past few years.
+Why Cloud and SaaS are critical to the future of insurance Revitalizing core systems is a massive endeavor, but the good news is that solutions to support this process have become easier to deploy and more cost-efficient in the past few years.
 Cloud-native, SaaS platforms allow insurers to deploy in months, bring new capabilities to market more quickly, innovate freely, and scale more efficiently - while also reducing maintenance, upgrade and integration complexity.
 Whereas legacy systems have rigid, closed architectures that choke on the data required for digital-first experiences, cloud-native platforms open the door to endless data-driven opportunities.
-Low code platforms have the potential to make software development as much as 10 times faster than traditional methods."
-Source: ValuePenguin Sound interesting?
-We should chat.
+"Low code platforms have the potential to make software development as much as 10 times faster than traditional methods" Source: ValuePenguin Stay ahead of change Knowing how to stay ahead of change can be difficult.
+That's where EIS comes in.
+We provide leading coretech solutions that empower insurance companies to innovate like tech companies: fast, simple, and agile.
+Start a conversation